hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 For the remainder of this article I'll attempt to itemize some of the engineering challenges you will encounter.
 But before this, a few points to mention:

-* I will be reasonbly brief in discussing each item.
+* I will be reasonably brief in discussing each item.
 Full discussion of a single item could at least fill an entire blog post on its own.
 The point here is not a detailed explanation but rather to highlight that there is *a lot* to think about and do.

 * While some of the challenges discussed will only be relevant in a microservices architecture, there are some that may also be present to some degree within a monolithic architecture as well.
 However, you will find that as the number or services grow that the complexity of each challenge will also increase.

-* Not all of these costs *have to* be realised and there may be strategies or compromises that can be made to avoid or mitigate some of them, particulary when you have a low number of services.
+* Not all of these costs *have to* be realised and there may be strategies or compromises that can be made to avoid or mitigate some of them, particularly when you have a low number of services.
 That being said, to deal with just a subset of these issues is hard enough, and even if you manage to reduce or eliminate the effort on some, you still probably spent engineering hours in thinking and talking about it.

-Ok, lets begin...
+So let's begin...

 ### Service Discovery ###
 ![Service Discovery]({{ site.url }}/assets/images/microservices-service-discovery.png){: .center-image }